funkygao/gafka/cmd/kateway/README.md

 - Service Discovery
   - self contained
 - Realtime analytics and metrics monitor dashboard
+- Communication can be one-to-many (fan-out), many-to-one (fan-in), and many-to-many
 - Loosely coupled with kafka/zk
   - each component is replaceable
   - there is a storage abstraction layer
     - curretly 2 implementations
     - dummy
     - kafka
+- Replicated storage and guaranteed at-least-once message delivery
 - Ready for cloud
   - container ready
+- [ ] Flexible delivery options
+  - Both push- and pull-style subscriptions supported
 - [ ] Quotas and rate limit, QoS
+  - Flow control: Dynamic rate limiting
 - [ ] Plugins
   - authentication and authorization
   - transform
   - hooks
-  - other stuff related to enterprise message bus
+  - other stuff related to message-oriented middleware
+- [ ] Encryption of all message data on the wire

 ### Ecosystem